 Risk Risk Description Potential consequences and mitigation strategies Regulatory risk The risk of unforeseen changes in government policy or regulation impacting ongoing operations.
+Recent developments regarding the National Energy Guarantee and the Australian Domestic Gas Security Mechanism highlight the importance to energy customers of understanding developments in the policy area.
 Potential earnings impacts of unpredicted policy or regulatory changes to be mitigated by ongoing monitoring of the political/regulatory environment.
 Failure to deliver against customer obligations.
 The risk that Energy Action is unable to meet its contractual obligations to customers for the delivery of services.
-Potential earnings and reputational impact from failure to deliver contracted services mitigated by review of service delivery capabilities, development of risk management plans and implementation of continuous improvement programmes.
+Potential earnings and reputational impact from failure to deliver contracted services mitigated by completed review of service delivery capabilities, development of risk management plans and implementation of continuous improvement programmes.
 Increasing competition The risk that Energy Action is unable to differentiate from competitors.
 Potential earnings impact from lost sales countered by expanded product offerings from procurement through to energy monitoring and energy efficiency projects.
+Examples include Corporate Power Purchasing Agreements, mid-market Structured Products and the client Integrated Energy Plan.
 Earnings and Cash Flow The risk of failing to maintain adequate earnings and funding to finance growth objectives and to generate adequate returns for shareholders.
-Potential earnings impact mitigated by improved operational performance, timely and transparent market disclosures and maintenance of strong relationships with banks and shareholders Occupational Health & Safety (OH&S) The risk of not operating safely and in accordance with relevant legislation leading to an employee injury.
-Potential for employee injury and Company reputation addressed by OH&S systems and practices giving particular prominence to site works undertaken by the Project and Advisory Services group.
-To be mitigated by ongoing training and updates to OH&S policies.
+Potential earnings impact mitigated by improved operational performance, timely and transparent market disclosures and maintenance of strong relationships with banks and shareholders.
+Occupational Health & Safety (OH&S) The risk of not operating safely and in accordance with relevant legislation leading to an employee injury.
+Potential for employee injury and Company reputation addressed by OH&S systems and practices.
+Mitigated by ongoing training and updates to OH&S policies.
 Employee engagement and performance The risk of failing to attract and retain the best talent available.
 Impacts on performance due to unavailability of talent mitigated by staff development plans, succession plans and remuneration strategies.

+Loss of key staff The risk of company performance declining due to key staff either leaving or being unavailable unexpectedly or due to high turnover of non-key staff hampering performance due to training lead times.
+Mitigated by staff reviews, identification of points of vulnerability, cross training and succession planning.
 Legal risk - Competition and consumer law or terms of the company's AFS licence.
 The risk of legal action following a breach of the Competition and Consumer Act or the terms of Energy Action's Australian Financial Services Licence.
 Likelihood of breaches reduced by training of all outward facing staff in Consumer and Competition Law requirements.
-AFSL Compliance system in place.
+AFSL compliance system in place.
 Procedures in place for monitoring and reporting of breaches and potential breaches.
-Cyber Security Risk Cyber attack or similar event involving unauthorised access to EAX's IT systems leading to denial of systems and/or corruption of data.
-EAX has concluded a security review of key systems and processes.
-Implementation of recommendations commenced late calendar 2016 to be completed by late calendar 2017.
+Cyber Security Risk Cyber-attack or similar event involving unauthorised access to EAX's IT systems leading to denial of systems and/or corruption of data.
+Security review of key systems and processes has been completed.
+Recommendations were commenced during FY18 with no high rated vulnerabilities being identified post implementation.
+Customer Retention/ Acquisition Failure to attract and retain sufficient customers to sustain the business Mitigated by restructuring of the sales business into regional sales teams, creation of the position of Product Manager for Energy Metrics, increased marketing activity and the adoption of an account management model for servicing high value customers.
+Unethical Sales Conduct The risk of unethical sales practices resulting in lost business or in legal action.
+The level of scrutiny of sales practices for energy businesses has increased due to electricity and gas prices being at near record levels.
+This risk is mitigated by ongoing sales training, reviews of sales procedures and the confirmation of an ethical sales culture.